Eat & Drink

-Most of the district's ethnic Chinese residents come from the southern province of Guangzhou; now, however, Yokohama Chinatown's focus is more retail than residential.
+Many of the district's ethnic Chinese residents come from the southern province of Guangzhou; now, however, Yokohama Chinatown has more stores and shops that residences.

 There are many reasons to make the trip to Yokohama Chinatown, but the most common draw is the food.
-Stop by an outdoor stall and pick up a steamed bun or other small bite to eat as you stroll along taking in the district's ornate architecture.
+Pick up a steamed bun or other small bite to eat and take it away as you stroll along taking in the district's ornate architecture.

 If you're hungry for something more substantial, check out the profusion of restaurants.
-Menus and food samples at many establishments let you know what to expect before going inside, and you may find yourself pleasantly bewildered by the dizzying array of Chinese cuisine to choose from.
+Menus and food samples at many restaurants let you know what to expect before going inside, and you may find yourself pleasantly bewildered by the dizzying array of Chinese cuisine to choose from.

-You may not have the time to taste all of Yokohama Chinatown's savory food while you're here, but you sure can try.
+You may not have the time to taste all of Yokohama Chinatown's savory food in a short time, but you sure can try.
 If that fails, you can take some home from one of several shops selling products imported directly from China, including preserved food, herbs, and alcohol.
 Clothing, ornaments, panda-themed souvenirs, and so much more are available here too.

 One shop, Torikama Shoten, keeps poultry on-hand so restaurants and hotels can get their deliveries fresh.
 Stop by for a behind-the-scenes peek into the world of Chinatown's cuisine.
 The store is on the north side of the street running parallel to Chukagai-odori, the main avenue.

 Several fortune tellers have stores throughout the area, though it might be challenging to find one who speaks English.

 For a bit of relaxation, stop in for a traditional Chinese massage.
 Your feet may love it after all that walking around Chinatown.
 You can also try an acupuncture or moxibustion treatment.